-Online teachers we’ve worked with often wonder why they struggle to get bookings or short notice classes.
-If you’re looking at getting started with VIPKID, iTalki or even Fiverr for that matter you’ll need an introduction video.
-It is usually the lack of a good video and paragraph that result in parents not being interested in you which results in not getting bookings or short notice classes.
+Online teachers we’ve worked with often wonder why they struggle to get bookings or short-notice classes.
+If you’re looking at getting started with VIPKID, iTalki, or even Fiverr, for that matter, you’ll need an introduction video.
+The lack of a good video and paragraph usually results in parents not being interested in you, which results in not getting bookings or short-notice classes.

 On most online teaching platforms, an introduction video is usually NOT required.
 It’s an optional thing you can do.
-But with that said, if you’re looking to standout it’s a good idea, particularly if you’re a current or prospective VIPKID teacher to make an intro video.
+But with that said, if you’re looking to stand out, it’s a good idea to make an intro video, particularly if you’re a current or prospective VIPKID teacher.

 What exactly should you include in your introduction video?
 Easy!